 Mild: 1000 to 1500/mcL (1 to 1.5 × 109/L)

 Moderate: 500 to 1000/mcL (0.5 to 1 × 109/L)

 When the neutrophil count falls below 500 cells per microliter (severe neutropenia), the risk of infection increases greatly.
 People may even develop infections by the bacteria that normally live harmlessly in the mouth and intestines.

 Neutropenia has many causes, but they fall into two main categories:

 Neutrophils are used up or destroyed faster than the bone marrow can produce new ones

 The production of neutrophils in the bone marrow is reduced

 Rapid use or destruction of neutrophils

 Many disorders cause neutrophils to be used up or destroyed.
 These disorders include certain bacterial infections, some allergic disorders, and some drug treatments (such as drugs used to treat hyperthyroidism).
 People with an autoimmune disorder Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
-What triggers autoimmune disorders is not known.
-Symptoms vary depending on... read more can make antibodies that destroy neutrophils and result in neutropenia.
+What triggers an autoimmune disorder is not known.
+Symptoms vary depending... read more can make antibodies that destroy neutrophils and result in neutropenia.
 People with an enlarged spleen Enlarged Spleen An enlarged spleen is not a disease in itself but the result of an underlying disorder.
 Many disorders can make the spleen enlarge.
 Many disorders, including infections, anemias, and cancers... read more may have a low neutrophil count because the enlarged spleen traps and destroys neutrophils.